laocoon123/V2X-Traffic-Sharing/README.md

 [1]	T. L. Willke, P. Tientrakool and N. F. Maxemchuk, “A survey of inter-vehicle communication protocols and their applications”,  in IEEE Communications Surveys & Tutorials, vol. 11, no. 2, pp. 3-20, Second Quarter 2009.
 DOI: 10.1109/SURV.2009.090202

 [2]	Steven E. Shladover, “Connected and automated vehicle systems: Introduction and overview”, Journal of Intelligent Transportation Systems, 22:3, 190-200, DOI: 10.1080/15472450.2017.1336053

+## Midterm Update
+## Terminology correction:
+In the project proposal we used the term “autonomous vehicles”.
+After doing more research in this area, we realize that “autonomous system” describes systems that can make decisions independently.
+However, since the system our work is based on is not just about decision making, it’s more accurate to use “automated vehicles” instead.

+## Specified goal
+Our plan, as specified in the proposal, is to build a new peer-to-peer protocol based on the current application layer in the networks.
+The feedback from our professor is to consider V2X (vehicle-to-everything) connection.
+Taking the feedback into consideration, we further specify our goal as to build a new P2P protocol based on the automated vehicles, pedestrians, and road infrastructure network connected using DSRC and WIFI.
+We are still on our way to deciding whether we should take cellular communication (4G/5G) into the scope of our project.

+## Results of literature study
+During the past few weeks, our main task was to do literature study on this topic to see where we are currently at.
+For automated vehicle systems, we are at the fourth wave of its development, which began with the Defense Advanced Research Projects Agency (DARPA) Challenges in the 2000s.
+Right now, we divide the automation systems into 5 categories, ordered by their level of automation.
+This five-level classification is brought up by Society of Automotive Engineers (SAE) International and provides examples of how the system would operate for each level.
+We are especially interested in connecting the automated vehicles using some P2P protocol, so it is necessary to study the connected vehicle system.
+The concept of dedicated short-range communications (DSRC) is introduced in this area.
+DSRC is the foundation of such connected systems, and it will be the main thing we put our new layer on.